eligrey/voice-search/README.md

 Voice Search comes pre-loaded with the following default services: Google, Wikipedia, YouTube, Bing, Yahoo, DuckDuckGo and Wolfram|Alpha.
 You can also add your own user-defined search engines.
-It also integrates a speech input button for all websites using HTML5 search boxes, all of the default search engines' websites, Facebook, Twitter, reddit, and GitHub.
+It also integrates speech input buttons for text fields on all websites.

 This extension requires a microphone.
 Speech input is very experimental, so don't be surprised if it doesn't work.
 Also, try to speak clearly for best speech recognition